 We’re still covered in a light blanket of snow here at Cherry Creek, although today’s rising temperatures (35F as I write this) and rain in the forecast are working to reveal the darker tones of the landscape below.
-I took advantage of a sunny day yesterday to photograph the garden and think about the stories it held for my Week 2 edition of 52 Weeks in the Garden.
+I took advantage of a sunny day yesterday to photograph the garden and think about the stories it held for this week’s tour of my garden.

 First, I wanted to more properly introduce our Cercis canadensis (Eastern Redbud).
 Last week’s closeup of its exfoliating bark didn’t quite give an accurate image of this tree in our winter landscape.